We have a team of friendly staff dotted across the UK, led by our Senior Management Team and Heads of departments.

 Faheza is responsible for the effective financial management, statutory accounts, governance and the provision of support services, including IT and facilities management.

-Faheza has over 20 years’ experience as a senior manager in the not-for-profit sector and higher education.
-She achieved Fellowship status from the Association of Chartered Accountants in 2015.
+Faheza has over 20 years’ experience as a senior manager in the not-for-profit sector and higher education and has achieved Fellowship status from the Association of Chartered Accountants.

 Tanya Braun, Director of Policy and Communications